MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **LBNATPOOLNAME** | LBNAME + NATPool | | | | The Azure Load Balancer NAT pool name.
 | **LBRULEHTTPNAME** | LBNAME + HTTPRule | | | | The Azure Load Balancer inbound NAT rule name for the HTTP connections.
 | **LBRULEHTTPSNAME** | | Note: Only Standard SKU | LBNAME + HTTPSRule | LBNAME + HTTPSRule | The Azure Load Balancer inbound NAT rule name for the HTTPs connections.

+> [!TIP]
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the deployment of the networking resources, you can download the full Bash [4-create-networking.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/4-create-networking.sh) or Windows Batch [4-create-networking.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/4-create-networking.bat) scripts to save you time.

 #### Initialize the variables